westpa/westpa_tutorials/advanced_chignolin/README.md

 # Advanced WESTPA tutorial: Folding of the chignolin mini-protein
-This tutorial shows how to obtain the probability fluxes and rate constants of processes from steady-state WESTPA simluations
+This tutorial shows how to obtain the probability fluxes from steady-state WESTPA simluations and how to convert them to rate constants.

 ## Tutorial files
 All files necessary for completing the tutorial can be found in this directory.